Masooma Hayat

-Masooma Hayat (معصومہ حیات; born 15 March 1980) is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from May 2013 to May 2018.
+Masooma Hayat (معصومہ حیات; born 15 March 1980) is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan from May 2013 to May 2018.

 Early life and education

 Hayat was born on 15 March 1980 in Quetta, Balochistan, Pakistan.

 She has the degree of Master of Science and the degree of the Master of Education.

 Political career

-She was elected to the Provincial Assembly of Balochistan as a candidate of Pashtunkhwa Milli Awami Party on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Balochistan as a candidate of Pashtunkhwa Milli Awami Party on a reserved seat for women in the 2013 Pakistani general election.